Names and Attributes

 La Familia Michoacana, (English: The Michoacán Family) La Familia (English: The Family), or LFM was a Mexican

-Gulf Cartel as part of The Los Zetas Organization it split off on 2006.
-The cartel's first leader, Nazario Moreno
+Cartel as part of The Los Zetas Organization it split off on 2006.
+The cartel's first leader, Nazario Moreno González,

-González, known as El Más Loco (English: The Craziest One), preached his organization's divine right to eliminate
+known as El Más Loco (English: The Craziest One), preached his organization's divine right to eliminate enemies.
+He

-enemies.
-He carried a "bible" of his own sayings and insisted that his army of traffickers and hitmen avoid using
+carried a "bible" of his own sayings and insisted that his army of traffickers and hitmen avoid using the narcotics

-the narcotics they sell.
-Nazario Moreno's partners were José de Jesús Méndez Vargas, Servando Gómez Martínez
+they sell.
+Nazario Moreno's partners were José de Jesús Méndez Vargas, Servando Gómez Martínez and Enrique

-and Enrique Plancarte Solís, each of whom has a bounty of $2 million for his capture, and were contesting the
+Plancarte Solís, each of whom has a bounty of $2 million for his capture, and were contesting the control of the

 ARTICLES - List from everything on this page (being developed)